Spring Hawaii: Feb 16—24, 2014

 The most remote archipelago in the world, the Hawaiian Islands offer a unique and dramatic view of nature.
 Hawaii surpasses even the famed Galapagos as a living microcosm of evolution, as each main island harbors unique bird and plant species.
 And for a spectacular firsthand view of the life of volcanoes—past and present—Hawaii has no equal.

 Our hotels on Oahu and Kauai are on the oceanfront, as is one of our two hotels on the Big Island.
 The tour concentrates on locations and native habitats off the beaten track, exploring the full range of unique and varied tropical forests and coastal regions of both islands, while still enjoying Hawaii’s fine amenities and cuisine.
 VENT’s Hawaii tours truly leave the standard Hawaii tourist scene far behind.

 In traversing three islands—Oahu, Kauai, and Hawaii—we will encounter an amazing assortment of endemic plant and bird species.
 Each of these islands harbors birds that are endemic to that island.
-We will search out a large proportion of these native land birds (many are endangered), from the Hawaiian Hawk and Nene to the Iiwi, Palila, Omao, Akepa, three Elepaio and Amakihi species, and the rare Akiapolaau, to name a few.
-We have arranged special entry for the group into some of the best remaining tracts of native tropical forest in the islands, where we can enjoy these extraordinary birds at leisure.
+We will search out a large proportion of these native land birds, of which many are endangered, from the Hawaiian Hawk and Nene to the Iiwi, Palila, Omao, Akepa, three Elepaio and Amakihi species, and the rare Akiapolaau, to name a few.
+We have arranged special entry for the group into some of the best remaining tracts of native tropical forest in the islands, where we can enjoy these extraordinary birds.

 Wonderful views of seabirds throughout the tour are a constant reminder that you are situated in the midst of the tropical Pacific.
 Sprite-like White Terns reside near our hotel on Oahu.
 Gleaming White-tailed Tropicbirds fly effortlessly across Kauai’s splendid Waimea Canyon and circle the rim of the Big Island’s Halemaumau Crater.
 At Kilauea Point on Kauai, Red-footed Boobies and Great Frigatebirds glide overhead.
 A distinctive form of the Black Noddy nests along the black lava cliffs on the Big Island.